Frequently Asked Questions

 - Disabilities and Injuries - Hikers with heart disease, food allergies, scoliosis, kidney transplants and other physical conditions requiring special attention.

-- Dogs - Hikers who hiked the Trail with their dogs.
+- Dog Owners - Hikers who hiked the Trail with their dogs.

 - Early Starters - Primarily northbound hikers who began in January and February.